singhneetush/JS_Projects/README.md

 # JS_Projects

-This repository will contain all the beginner level javascript projects.
-This shall cover all the basic js concepts required to build proper logic building while working on js projects .
+This repository contains all the beginner level javascript projects.
+This covers all the basic js concepts required to build proper logic building while working on js projects .